LI beach ranked among top in U.S.

 Coopers, located on Meadow Lane, was rated Number One on the list in 2010 and this year was ranked fourth.

-Topping the list is Kapalua Bay Beach in Miami, Florida, which Leatherman describes as a “small, secluded, crescent-shaped beach lined with palm trees that’s a great place for snorkeling and seeing beautiful tropical fish.”
+Topping the list is Kapalua Bay Beach in Maui, Hawaii, which Leatherman describes as a “small, secluded, crescent-shaped beach lined with palm trees that’s a great place for snorkeling and seeing beautiful tropical fish.”

 Fifty criteria are used to evaluate beaches for the list, including water and sand quality, safety and management.